 The Municipal Government Act also requires the IDPs to be consistent with any approved regional plans.
-The County of St. Paul and the County of Two Hills fall within the North Saskatchewan Regional Plan area.
+The County of St. Paul and Smoky Lake County fall within the North Saskatchewan Regional Plan area.
 Although the creation of the regional plan is still in progress while this IDP is being developed, the Municipalities have taken steps to incorporate regional planning considerations in this IDP that are consistent with the Terms of Reference for Developing the North Saskatchewan Regional Plan.